peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>java.lang.NullPointerException</code> - The parameter <code>data</code> is null, or the
  parameter <code>options</code> is null.

+### FromJSONSequenceBytes
+    public static CBORObject[] FromJSONSequenceBytes​(byte[] bytes) Generates a list of CBOR objects from an array of bytes in JavaScript object Notation (JSON) text sequence format (RFC 7464).
+The byte array must be in UTF-8 encoding and may not begin with a byte-order mark (U+FEFF).<p>Generally, each JSON text in a JSON text sequence is written as follows: Write a record separator byte (0x1e), then write the JSON text in UTF-8 (without a byte order mark, U+FEFF), then write the line feed byte (0x0a).
+RFC 7464, however, uses a more liberal syntax for parsing JSON text sequences.</p>

+**Parameters:**

+* <code>bytes</code> - A byte array in which a JSON text sequence is encoded.

+**Returns:**

+* A list of CBOR objects read from the JSON sequence.
+Objects that could not be parsed are replaced with <code>null</code> (as opposed to
+ <code>CBORObject.Null</code>) in the given list.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>bytes</code> is null.

+* <code>CBORException</code> - The byte array is not empty and does not begin with a record separator byte (0x1e), or an I/O error occurred.

+### ToJSONBytes
+    public byte[] ToJSONBytes()
+Converts this object to a byte array in JavaScript object Notation (JSON) format.
+The JSON text will be written out in UTF-8 encoding, without a byte order mark, to the byte array.
+See the overload to ToJSONString taking a JSONOptions argument for further information.

+**Returns:**

+* A byte array containing the converted in JSON format.

+### ToJSONBytes
+    public byte[] ToJSONBytes​(JSONOptions jsonoptions) Converts this object to a byte array in JavaScript object Notation (JSON) format.
+The JSON text will be written out in UTF-8 encoding, without a byte order mark, to the byte array.
+See the overload to ToJSONString taking a JSONOptions argument for further information.

+**Parameters:**

+* <code>jsonoptions</code> - Specifies options to control writing the CBOR object to JSON.

+**Returns:**

+* A byte array containing the converted object in JSON format.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>jsonoptions</code> is null.

+### FromJSONSequenceBytes
+    public static CBORObject[] FromJSONSequenceBytes​(byte[] data, JSONOptions options) Generates a list of CBOR objects from an array of bytes in JavaScript object Notation (JSON) text sequence format (RFC 7464), using the specified options to control the decoding process.
+The byte array must be in UTF-8 encoding and may not begin with a byte-order mark (U+FEFF).<p>Generally, each JSON text in a JSON text sequence is written as follows: Write a record separator byte (0x1e), then write the JSON text in UTF-8 (without a byte order mark, U+FEFF), then write the line feed byte (0x0a).
+RFC 7464, however, uses a more liberal syntax for parsing JSON text sequences.</p>

+**Parameters:**

+* <code>data</code> - A byte array in which a JSON text sequence is encoded.

+* <code>options</code> - Specifies options to control the JSON decoding process.

+**Returns:**

+* A list of CBOR objects read from the JSON sequence.
+Objects that could not be parsed are replaced with <code>null</code> (as opposed to
+ <code>CBORObject.Null</code>) in the given list.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>data</code> is null.

+* <code>CBORException</code> - The byte array is not empty and does not begin with a record separator byte (0x1e), or an I/O error occurred.

 ### DecodeFromBytes
     public static CBORObject DecodeFromBytes​(byte[] data, CBOREncodeOptions options) Generates a CBOR object from an array of CBOR-encoded bytes, using the given